Environment variables

 1. In manifest.json

-Although manifest.json does not natively support environment variables, Extension.js parses these variables during the build process, replacing them with their corresponding values from the .env file.
+manifest.json does not natively support environment variables, but Extension.js replaces supported placeholders during build.
 For example:

 {